LorisSigrist/zocker/README.md

 ### Supply your own value

-If you have a value that you would like to set explicitly, you can `.supply` your own value.
+If you have a value that you would like to set explicitly, you can `.supply` your own value. `.supply` takes two arguments;
+1. A reference to the sub-schema you want to match.
+You can get it on `schema.shape`.
+2. The value you want to return.

 ```typescript
 const schema = z.object({